Publication - Member State Evaluation |

 This study analyses funding data from the Landscape Management Information System (LaIS) and the Integrated Administration and Control System (IACS) to better understand the implementation of the 'Contractual nature conservation grazing' measure.

-Contractual nature conservation is expected to contribute to the promotion of extensive grazing and thus to the conservation of species-rich grassland in general, as well as to the implementation of the Habitats Directive and the protection of Natura 2000 sites.
+Contractual nature conservation is expected to contribute to the promotion of extensive grazing and thus to the conservation of species-rich grassland in general, as well as to the implementation of the EU Habitats Directive and the protection of Natura 2000 sites.

 The analysis focuses on Measure 10.1.4 (funding via contractual nature conservation grazing).
 Funding is provided for five-year contracts for grazing without the use of pesticides and nitrogen fertilisers in nature conservation areas under contractual nature conservation.